SCAPULA ANATOMY

 • Rimmed by fibrocartilage (glenoid labrum) for joint stabilization

-• Function: Articulates with the arm bone, forming the shoulder joint
+• Function: Articulates with your arm bone, forming the shoulder joint

 • Features: